 Site groundwater contains concentrations of organic and inorganic constituents above Class GA SGVs in select wells.
-As the organic constituents were not identified in the groundwater in both sampling events, it is likely that there is not a persistent plume on the Site.
-However, VOCs were also identified in the groundwater on the adjoining 5 and 15 Flint Street parcels and, if present, volatile and dissolved inorganic groundwater COPCs will migrate downgradient with groundwater flow, while hydrophobic COPC will adhere to organic ligands and fine particles within the saturated soil matrix.
-The general direction of shallow groundwater flow is to the north, with components potentially flowing to the northeast or northwest depending on Site location.
+With the exception of four locations, the detection of VOCs and SVOCs at concentrations above criteria were limited in number and generally only found in one of the two groundwater sampling events.
+VOCs and SVOCs were identified above criterial in both events were wells located to the east and south of the 5 Flint Street parcel.
+VOCs were also identified in the groundwater on the adjoining 5 and 15 Flint Street parcels and, if these concentrations are persistent, they will tend to migrate downgradient with groundwater flow, while less mobile constituents such as SVOCs will adhere to organic ligands and fine particles within the saturated soil matrix.
+The general direction of shallow groundwater flow is to the north within the former canal, with components potentially flowing to the northeast or northwest depending on Site location.
 The groundwater quality data collected do not suggest that impacted groundwater discharges to the river or other river sensitive downgradient receptors where direct human contact could occur.